EgyptOfficial Name: Arab Republic of Egypt

 Pedestrians should also exercise extreme caution especially in high-volume/high-velocity streets like Cairo’s Corniche, which follows the eastern bank of the Nile River.

-Public buses and microbuses are not safe, and U.S. Embassy personnel are prohibited from using them.
+Public Transportation: Public buses and microbuses are not safe, and U.S. Embassy personnel are prohibited from using them.
 Embassy personnel are also prohibited from traveling on Cairo’s metro system.
-Because of deteriorating infrastructure and a poor safety record, as well as the occasional blocking of the railways resulting from labor disputes or anger over train accidents, Embassy personnel are prohibited from traveling by train.
+Trains are a particularly unsafe means of transportation, with regular accidents that sometimes involve mass casualties and Embassy personnel are prohibited from traveling by train.

 Embassy personnel are prohibited from traveling outside the greater Cairo area by motor vehicle with a few exceptions and are generally required to travel between cities via commercial air.
-Furthermore, U.S. Embassy policy prohibits personal travel via privately-owned vehicle to any part of the Sinai Peninsula.
+Furthermore, U.S. Embassy policy prohibits personal travel via privately-owned vehicle to any part of the Sinai Peninsula or the Western Desert.

 Carjackings are reported with some frequency.
 While generally occurring during late night or early morning hours, carjackings can also occur in the middle of the day.
 Carjackings have been reported by Egyptians, foreign private sector personnel, and the diplomatic community.
 In most cases, perpetrators target newer sport utility vehicles, sometimes with the intent to extract a ransom from the owner.
 Other instances suggest that perpetrators target transport vehicles in order to steal cargo.
 Recent incidents suggest that the best response to ensure one’s personal safety is to surrender the vehicle immediately.
 Reports have not indicated that any violence or harm has come to those victims who posed no resistance.